 Around 30,000 representatives from 197 nations will gather in is Glasgow at COP26 to discuss progress on the goals established by the historic Paris Agreement in 2015 and set out a bold vision for the rest of the crucial 2020s.
 The ultimate objective is for signatories to the UN Framework Convention on Climate Change (UNFCCC) to work together to get to ‘net zero’ carbon emissions in time to stave off climate disaster.

 COP26 could have momentous and wide-ranging consequences.
-The level of ambition, what targets are set and the momentum that follows from this conference could determine policy development, investment and cooperation among nations to tackle climate change.
-This, in turn, will influence the operating environment for companies and the potential options for charities looking to reflect climate change concerns in their investments.
+The level of ambition, what targets are set and the momentum that follows from this conference will determine policy development, investment and cooperation among nations in their bid to tackle climate change.
+This, in turn, will influence the operating environment for companies and the potential for investment opportunities, returns and risk.

 But the COP process is complex and fraught with challenges.
 Its progress since its inception in 1994 hasn’t followed a straight path: good COPs have been followed by bad ones.
-We’ve attempted here to cut through some of the policy smog clouding the UNFCCC and COPs to understand how effective COP26 is likely to be in galvanising efforts to reach net zero.
+We aim to cut through some of the policy smog clouding the UNFCCC and COPs to understand how effective COP26 is likely to be in galvanising efforts to reach net zero.

 The COP roadmap

 The COP process has sometimes moved slowly and shakily.
 But we must appreciate the sheer scale of the problems it is addressing, as well as their complexity.
 Climate science involves an inherently demanding and changeable system.
 Specific, concrete outcomes are difficult to predict.